bluescarni/heyoka/doc/tut_events.rst

    Integration outcome: taylor_outcome::terminal_event_0
    Event index        : 0

 The screen output confirms that the first (and only) event triggered.
+For stopping terminal events, the numerical value of the outcome is the opposite of the event index minus one.

 Because here we used the single step function, even if the event's callback returned ``true`` the integration was stopped in correpondence of the